openshift/runbooks/alerts/network-observability-operator/DNSErrors.md

 - `DNSErrors_PerSrcWorkload{Critical,Warning,Info}` - DNS error rate for
   traffic originating from a specific workload exceeds threshold

 The alert fires when the percentage of DNS errors exceeds the configured threshold.
 DNS errors are tracked only in return traffic (responses from DNS servers).

 **Note:** This alert requires the `DNSTracking` agent feature to be enabled in the FlowCollector configuration.

 ### Switch to metric-only mode (alternative to alerts)

-If you want to monitor DNS errors in the Network Health dashboard without generating Prometheus alerts, you can change the health rule to metric-only mode:
+If you want to monitor DNS errors in the Network Health dashboard without generating Prometheus alerts, you can change the health rule to metric-only
+mode:

 ```console
 $ oc edit flowcollector cluster
 ```

-Change the mode from `alert` to `recording`:
+Change the mode from `Alert` to `MetricOnly`:

 ```yaml
 spec: